OpenAPC/openapc-de/data/jisc_collections/README.md

 3. Some articles were reported as not having been paid for in APCs (They were published using alternative models of clearing, like the RSC "Gold 4 Gold" voucher system).
 Those entries were [removed](https://github.com/OpenAPC/openapc-de/commit/40220582) in accordance with the [OpenAPC cost definition](https://github.com/OpenAPC/openapc-de/wiki/Data-Submission-Handout#definition-of-costs).

+4. Articles with unusually high APCs were reviewed, erroneous entries were either [fixed or removed](https://github.com/OpenAPC/openapc-de/commit/a5910267).

 #### Statistics

 The processing reduced the net increase in articles to OpenAPC by a large margin.
 The following table gives an overview on how many articles were removed for what reason.